 Review of grievances against employees or faculty will be presided on by the College Provost (or if against the provost, by the President, if against the President then, the Chair of the Board of Regents).
-A review of violations of the Student Code of Conduct will be presided over by the Programs Manager.
+A review of violations of the Student Code of Conduct will be presided over by the Director of Programs.